Faculty Home

 The Simon String Quartet is a special group of four seasoned performers whose passion for chamber music infuses their collaboration with energy and dynamism.
 Led by Fiona Simon, a member of the New York Philharmonic, its members each combine careers in chamber music and orchestras, and as soloists and teachers.
 Although currently based in New York, where they individually perform with some of the most distinguished ensembles in the area, their performing careers have taken them to many different parts of the world.
 As teachers and coaches, they draw upon their individual expertise in order to make each participant’s experience as stimulating and fulfilling as possible.
 The Simon Quartet was the ensemble-in-residence at the Summer Conference for String Education and Chamber Music at Rowan College in New Jersey for many years prior to the start of the Summer String-In.

-Violinist Fiona Vanderspar-Simon was born in London, and studied there with Szymon Goldberg.
+Violinist Fiona Vanderspar-Simon was born in England, and studied there with Szymon Goldberg.
 Numerous competition successes include prizes in the Carl Flesch and Jacques Thibaud competitions, and the GLAA Young Musician of the Year Award.
-She has performed as a member of the Academy of St. Martin’s in the fields, and the English Chamber Orchestra, as well as soloist with the Fires of London.
+She has performed as a member of the Academy of St. Martin's in the fields, and the English Chamber Orchestra, and has soloed with the Fires of London.
 As a recitalist, she has broadcast extensively on the BBC, and performed all over Europe.
-She has made concerto appearances with the Liverpool Philharmonic, The London Mozart Players, L'Orchestre de la Garde Republican, The New York Philharmonic, and most recently with the London Chamber Players on their recent tours of China, South Africa and Spain.
+She has made concerto appearances with the Liverpool Philharmonic, The London Mozart Players, L’Orchestre de la Garde Republican, The New York Philharmonic, and with the London Chamber Players on their tours of China, South Africa and Spain.
 In addition to her solo work she has made innumerable chamber music appearances, Currently, she is a member of the first violin section of the New York Philharmonic.
 Mrs. Simon has recorded for Argo Records, English Decca, CBS, and EMI records.
-“One of England's finest talents.”
+"One of England's finest talents."

 Living in New York for the past 30 years has given cellist Joseph Kimura a very diverse musical career.
 After earning his bachelor and masters degrees from Juilliard, he joined the Laurentian String Quartet, in residence at the Sarah Lawrence College and Ramapo College.
 He was subsequently appointed principal cellist of the Stamford Symphony Orchestra.
 He has recorded with EOS for the E.M.I. label and with the Riverside Symphony for the New World label.
 He has performed on live NPR broadcasts with the Opera Orchestra of New York, at Carnegie Hall.
 He is a member of Solisti New York and the Westfield Symphony and has performed as soloist with the Orchestra of the State of Mexico, the Stamford Symphony, the Gloria Chamber Orchestra, the Garden State Chamber Orchestra, the Korean Symphony of New York, and the Hoboken Chamber Orchestra.
 He has played on numerous movie and TV commercial orchestra sound tracks and has performed for many years with Tony Award-winning Broadway shows.
 For the past seventeen summers, he has taught at the Greenwood Junior Camp in MA.
 He studied with Paul Katz, Harvey Shapiro and Channing Robbins.

-Violist Kimberly Foster Wallace was the first recipient of the Georgina Lucy Grosvenor Prize.
+Violist Kimberly Foster was the first recipient of the Georgina Lucy Grosvenor Prize.
 She holds degrees from the Eastman School of Music where she studied with George Taylor and from Yale University where whe worked with Jesse Levine.
 Ms Foster-Wallace performs actively throughout the tri-state area as an orchestral and chamber musician.
 Her numerous credits include the Albany Symphony, the Bridgeport and Riverside Symphonies, the Minnesota and Berkshire Operas, and NY Virtuosi, as well as the Broadway orchestras of Phantom of the Opera and Coram Boy.
-Ms. Foster-Wallace served as principal viola of the Allentown Symphony and has been a frequent substitute for the Minnesota Orchestra.
-She Teaches violin and viola at the Monmouth Conservatory of Music in Red Bank NJ, and is a faculty member of Princeton Play Week.
+Ms. Foster served as principal viola of the Allentown Symphony and has been a frequent substitute for the Minnesota Orchestra.
 She has appeared at many festivals, including the Tanglewood Music Center and the International Festival Institute at Round Top, and has toured Russia with the American Russian Youth Orchestra.
 Her chamber music performances have been heard on NPR’s Performance Today series.
+She is also a faculty member of Princeton Play Week.